QCaudron/repeater_roundabout/index.md

 ---
 title: Puget Sound Repeater Roundabout
-subtitle: Get to know the local repeaters this November
+subtitle: Get to know the local repeaters this November.
+layout: minimal
 ---

 The Puget Sound Repeater Roundabout is a weekend-long event held on many of our local repeaters.
 The goal is to meet new people and work repeaters you might not usually key up.
 Light up the airwaves and make some noise on the great repeaters in the Puget Sound area!